How national parks use social media to track down miscreants

 The incident spurred a wave of internet hate from park and conservation advocates, while the British Columbians portrayed themselves as adventure seekers who didn’t let rules bother them in pursuit of a good time.

-For its part, Yellowstone National Park works off its own social media policy for its official pages, created by a digital communications team that works separately from the Park Service organization.
+For its part, Yellowstone National Park works off its own social media policy for its official pages, created by a digital communications team that works separately from other national parks.

 The National Park Service follows Department of the Interior policy for official use of social media sites and platforms, a spokesperson said.